teamhanko/hanko/README.md

-# Hanko - A beautiful login for your app
+# A beautiful login for your app
 ## Everything you need to onboard and authenticate users
 Hanko is the open-source alternative for passwordless authentication, powered by a combination of magic links and WebAuthn-based biometrics, aka passkeys.